-Number 19A forms part of the lower floor of a traditional Georgian building right in the centre of historic Edinburgh less than 2 minutes walk from Princes Street.
+Number 19A is a bright and airy apartment on the lower floor of a traditional Georgian building right in the centre of historic Edinburgh, less than 2 minutes walk from Princes Street, yet peaceful and quiet.

 The spacious bedroom houses a huge super-king sized bed made up with high quality linen, the walls are pastel Farrow and Ball, the lined curtains are silk.
 Fluffy bathrobes and towels await.
-The living room is a large airy space with high ceilings furnished with a combination of classical and contemporary furniture.
+The living room is a large airy space with high ceilings, oak floor and furnished with a combination of classical and contemporary furniture.
 Free wifi is provided along with a blu ray dvd player and freesat, smart tv.
 The kitchen has every modern facility, dishwasher, washing machine and high quality cutlery and crockery.
 Finally, the kitchen provides access to an intimate private patio area.
 Perfect for an al fresco breakfast or pre-dinner glass of wine and a rare find in a city centre location!

 |Size||Sleeps up to 2, 1 bedrooms|